-On Saturday, December 22, the Mizel Museum will host the eighth annual Klezfest concert at the Mercury Café in Denver, CO.
-This year’s concert features Hal Aqua and the Lost Tribe, Rabbi Joe Black with Steve Brodsky, and a special performance by Hadgaba.
+On Saturday, December 22, 2018, the Mizel Museum hosted the eighth annual Klezfest concert at the Mercury Café in Denver, CO.
+This concert featured Hal Aqua and the Lost Tribe, Rabbi Joe Black with Steve Brodsky, and a special performance by Hadgaba.

 Hadgaba showcases musical traditions from across the Jewish world– transporting their audience to a dance party on the Silk Road after the bazaars are closed!
 Hadgaba is: Eitan Kantor (violin, vocals), Josh Klasko (bouzouki, guitar, accordion), Doron Levary (bass), Eric Alterman (hand percussion), and Meg York (clarinet, kaval).